jepusto/scdhlm/cran-comments.md

     Message: 503
   DOI: 10.3102/1076998614547577
     From: DESCRIPTION
-    Status: Service Unavailable
+    Status: Forbidden
-    Message: 503
+    Message: 403

-    The flagged URLs and DOIs are all correct.
+    The flagged DOIs are all correct.

 ## revdepcheck results